-Our wine is produced with selected grapes from vineyards at least 20 years of age that give great
+Vino Nobile is produced with selected grapes from vineyards at least 10 years of age that are

 degrees.
-Short manual re-passing of must and pomace is completed in the initial phase.
-Pulping continues, if needed, for another 5 to 8 days after fermentation.
+Short manual re-passing of the must and pomace is completed in the initial phase.
+Pulping continues, where possible, for another 5 to 8 days after fermentation.

-Nobile Reserve is aged in Allier or Slavonian oak casks of capacity ranging from 5 to 25
+This Nobile vintage is aged in Allier or Slavonian oak casks of capacity ranging from 5 to 35

 hectoliters, where malolactic fermentation occurs.
-Maturation takes from 28 to 32 months.
-Before delivery the wine is aged in bottles for several months.
+Maturation takes from 18 to 24 months.
+Before delivery the wine is aged in the bottle for several months

-The aging potential of our Riserva is a few decades, so the optimum maturation period we
+The aging potential of our Nobile is a few decades, so the optimum maturation period we

-recommend varies, depending on the vintage, from 5 to 10 years after harvest.
+recommend varies, depending on the vintage, from the fifth to the eighth year after harvest.